hahaXD/structured_bn/README.md

 ```

 ## Dataset
-The learning dataset is a comma separated csv, where the column i represents the value of variable i+1.
+The learning dataset is a comma separated file, where the column i represents the value of variable i+1.
 The index of a variable starts from 1.

-For example, the following datafile specifies a single training example where the variable 1 is 1 and variable 2 is 0.
+For example, the following datafile specifies ten training examples, five of each valid instantiation.
+One valid instantiation is where variable 1 is 1 and variable 2 is 0.
+The other valid instantiation is where variable 1 is 0 and variable 2 is 1.

 ```
-1 0
+1,0
+0,1
+0,1
+1,0
+0,1
+1,0
+1,0
+0,1
+1,0
+0,1
 ```